 Federated identity credentials are a new type of credential that enables workload identity federation for software workloads.
-Workload identity federation allows you to access Azure Active Directory (Azure AD) protected resources without needing to manage secrets (for supported scenarios).
+Workload identity federation allows you to access Microsoft Entra protected resources without needing to manage secrets (for supported scenarios).

 How do federated identity credentials work?

-You create a trust relationship between an external identity provider (IdP) and an app in Azure AD by configuring a federated identity credential.
+You create a trust relationship between an external identity provider (IdP) and an app in Microsoft Entra ID by configuring a federated identity credential.
 The federated identity credential is used to indicate which token from the external IdP should be trusted by your application.
 After that trust relationship is created, your software workload can exchange trusted tokens from the external identity provider for access tokens from the Microsoft identity platform.
-Your software workload then uses that access token to access the Azure AD protected resources to which the workload has been granted access.
+Your software workload then uses that access token to access the Microsoft Entra protected resources to which the workload has been granted access.
 This eliminates the maintenance burden of manually managing credentials and eliminates the risk of leaking secrets or having certificates expire.
 For more information and supported scenarios, see workload identity federation.